apache/activemq-artemis/docs/user-manual/en/management.md

 The choice depends on your requirements, your application settings, and your environment to decide which way suits you best.

-> **Note:**
->
-> In version 2 of Apache ActiveMQ Artemis the syntax used for MBean Object
-> names has changed significantly due to changes in the addressing scheme.
-See
-> the documentation for each individual resource for details on the new syntax.

 ## The Management API